 Take time to be clear and specific, especially when you’re expecting something in response.
 If it’s a complicated or nuanced conversation, consider picking up the phone rather than attempting to convey everything through an email.

-2. Debrief and ask for feedback.
+2. Debrief and ask for feedback

 Similarly, if you give a presentation in-person, the audience is more likely to give you feedback when the meeting has finished.
-If you’re not getting helpful, constructive feedback after a Zoom call, then seek it out – even if it takes another email or call to get it.
+If you’re not getting helpful, constructive feedback after a video call, then seek it out – even if it takes another email or call to get it.

-3. Start new routines to ensure connection happens.
+3. Start new routines to ensure connection happens

 Make connection time a standing item on your meeting agendas, allotting the first five to 10 minutes to the task of finding out how everyone is (really) doing.
 Consider asking people to arrive five or 10 minutes early to allow for some unstructured social time.
-Also, understand that some people may be uncomfortable speaking up on Zoom or conference calls, and may require a direct invitation by name before they will share.
+Also, understand that some people may be uncomfortable speaking up on video calls, and may require a direct invitation by name before they will share.

 Another great routine for maintaining connection is encouraging the team to keep a dedicated Slack channel or Teams chat open at a set time during the day.
 People will be encouraged to communicate when they know their comments will be read and responded to in real time.

-6. Call just to check on needs.
+5. Call just to check on needs

 If you’re a senior leader with a remote workforce, make proactive calls to employees several levels down your organizational chart just to check in and offer support.
 Ask your employees what they need, and follow through on equipping them as best you can to succeed while working from home.